OXID-eSales/oxapi-documentation/architecture.rst

 You might have noticed, that all classes in the GraphQL modules are ``final``.
 Therefore they can not be extended through OXID's module chain.
 It is technically not possible to extend data types by extending the class in the usuall PHP way anyway and we favour `composition over inheritance <https://en.wikipedia.org/wiki/Composition_over_inheritance>`_.

 The ``final`` class declaration makes this concept explicit!

+.. note:: Let's assume a module adds the ``OxidEsales\Eshop\Application\Model\Category::getSomething()`` method.
+In order to expose the ``something`` as field via OXAPI it is not possible to extend above mentioned category DataType via oxNew to add the ``something`` field.
+We made that class final.
+The consequence of 'composition over inheritance' is that the original class is protected from any accidental changes.
+Additional functionality can be added via :ref:`ExtendTypes<extending-a-type>`.